 Maximum fee: 1.50% p.a. excl.
 VAT Minimum fee: 0.50% p.a. excl.
-VAT
+VAT on each Orbis fund's performance relative to its own benchmark.

 This means that Allan Gray shares in approximately 20% of annualised performance relative to the benchmark.